mattermost/docs/source/collaborate/organize-conversations.rst

 Enable Collapsed Reply Threads
 ------------------------------

-See our `configuration settings </configure/configuration-settings.html#collapsed-reply-threads>`__ documentation for details on configuring the default availability of collapsed reply threads.
+See our :ref:`configuration settings <configure/site-configuration-settings:collapsed reply threads>` documentation for details on configuring the default availability of collapsed reply threads.
 From Mattermost v7.0, Collapsed Reply Threads are enabled by default for all new Mattermost deployments.

-Depending on how your system admin has configured **Collapsed Reply Threads** for your workspace, it may already be enabled for you, or you may be able to `enable this feature for your account </preferences/manage-your-display-options.html#collapsed-reply-threads>`__ by going to **Settings > Display > Collapsed Reply Threads**.
+Depending on how your system admin has configured **Collapsed Reply Threads** for your workspace, it may already be enabled for you, or you may be able to :ref:`enable this feature for your account <preferences/manage-your-display-options:collapsed reply threads>` by going to **Settings > Display > Collapsed Reply Threads**.

 Tutorial video
 ---------------